 But the main trail that the locals love is the Towpath Trail.
 This path runs the entire length of the park and follows the old Ohio & Eerie Canal route.
 This mostly flat and paved trail is perfect for hikers, bicyclists, and runners.

 But what makes the Cuyahoga Valley National Park so unique is that small towns are found inside the park.
-And, there’s even a short scenic railroad that you can ride on your visit to leisurely enjoy the park.
+And, there’s even a short scenic railroad that you can ride on your visit to leisurely enjoy this amazing east coast park.

 Yes, Cuyahoga Valley may not be your traditional national park, but it’s still worth the visit.